-Alison Lyon has been teaching drumming for fourteen years, and her fun (and sometimes rather silly) style has made her classes and workshops a hit with adult students and children alike.
+Alison Lyon has been teaching drumming for seventeen years, and her fun (and sometimes rather silly) style has made her classes and workshops a hit with adult students and children alike.

 Alison began her drumming career at local evening classes and went on to study under some of the world’s greatest masters.
 Her teachers include Guinean djembefolas Mamady Keita, Famoudou Konate, Nansady Keita and Iya Sako, as well as Seckou Keita and the late Magatte Dieng from Senegal, Ivorian Sidiki Dembele and respected teachers of Ghanaian drumming, such as Ben Lawrence.